 There’s no place quite like a hostel.
 A true home sweet home on the road.
-Hostels often get a bad rap, I feel like certain pop culture *ahem* horror films are to blame, and there are some other general assumptions that some people find hard to shake.
-Some of the things I have heard from people include, “aren’t they always noisy/party places?”, “is it safe staying in the same room as boys?”
+Hostels can occasionally get a bad rap.
+Some of the things I have heard from friends, family or strangers include… “Aren’t they always noisy/party places?”, “is it safe staying in the same room as guys?”
 “I could never share with a room full of people”.

 No. Generally yes.
 And that’s a shame!